 When a multitude of thousands gathered to hear Jesus speak, He miraculously turned five loaves and two fishes into a meal for all, leaving none hungry.
 Today, it is our opportunity to help feed others.
 You help make the Christmas season a feast for everyone.

 By following the below instructions, each of the bags you prepare will feed 1 child for a typical 2 day weekend.

 - Decide how many bags you plan to pack as a family or group and gather the following supplies for each bag:

 - 1 plastic grocery bag.

 - 2 breakfast food items.

-Here are some of the easiest examples of breakfast food items: instant oatmeal packets, pop tarts, individual serving cereal boxes, granola bars, a banana, an apple, cereal bars, etc.
+Here are some of the easiest examples of breakfast food items: instant oatmeal packets, pop tarts, individual serving cereal boxes, granola bars, cereal bars, etc.

 - 2 lunch food items.